Skip to main content

 Catalina Structured Funding (catalinastructuredfunding.com)

 CSF is an attorney-led financial services company that has been purchasing future payment streams since 2011.
-Probate advances are one of four service lines alongside structured settlements, lottery winnings, and annuities.
+Probate advances are the newest of four service lines, alongside structured settlements, lottery winnings, and annuities; the underwriting and court-filing infrastructure that supports the 4,000+ transactions CSF has completed in those older lines is the same infrastructure now applied to probate work.
 CSF holds a BBB A+ rating and has four licensed attorneys on staff who understand the probate process in every state where the company operates.
-No credit check is required, and the amount CSF quotes is the amount you receive.
+CSF advances $3,000 to $250,000, with a $3,000 minimum that is lower than the typical $5,000 floor across the rest of this market.
+Funding is often the same day the heir requests it when the basic case information is in hand at intake, and CSF rebates a portion of the original fee if the estate distributes earlier than projected.
+No credit check is required, and the amount CSF quotes is the amount the heir receives.

 Inheritance Funding Company (inheritancefunding.com)

 Inheritance Funding Company is one of the more established names in the probate advance space.
 They operate at inheritancefunding.com and focus exclusively on inheritance advances.
 Their BBB profile shows an A+ rating.
 They market themselves as having funded thousands of heirs since launch.
+CSF's analysis of California probate filings identifies Inheritance Funding Company as the second-most-active funder in California by case volume, named as a party on 258 probate cases filed between January 2024 and May 2026, with 51% of that activity in Los Angeles County.
 Because they focus solely on probate, they do not offer structured settlement or lottery services.

 Inheritance Advanced (inheritanceadvanced.com)